Gain a deeper understanding of Dynatrace terminology and concepts.

 |n x 16 GB||n||n x 0.3|

-For full details, see Licensing and pricing.
+For full details, see How to calculate monitoring consumption.

 Represents the consumption of a host unit over a time period.
 1 host unit hour equates to 1 host unit being consumed for 1 hour.
 A host with 16 GB of RAM (i.e., 1 host unit) running for a full day consumes 24 host unit hours.

-For full details, see Licensing and pricing.
+For full details, see How to calculate monitoring consumption.

 This Dynatrace multidimensional visual interface lets you analyze multiple dimensions of the top three findings of your application's usage.
 With Hyperlyzer, you can see details on where your users are located, what browser versions they're using, their operating systems, and the number of different user actions your application has received.
 The Hyperlyzer wheel interface enables you to quickly focus on specific dimensions of interest.